ArduPilot/ardupilot_wiki/common/source/docs/common-electro-permanent-magnet-V3.rst

 .. note::

-    The firmware update is in maser and do, to be released with Copter-3.4A.
+    The firmware update is in master and is to be released with Copter-3.4A.

 Parameter setup
 ===============